jwpconsulting/projectify/docs/remove-fe.md

 ## Acceptance test

+An acceptance test shall be performed to ensure that the frontend rewrite went as planned, and to identify any fixes necessary.

 - [ ] Perform user tests.
 - [ ] Gather user feedback.
 - [ ] Understand if this was a success.

+### Acceptance criteria:

+The following functional requirements shall be fulfilled and verified during the acceptance test:

+- Email confirmation flow works
+- Onboarding works: Ensure that users go through onboarding if no workspace exists
+- Billing with Stripe can be used (subscribe, cancel, change)
+- New projects can be created, updated and archived
+- Tasks can be created
+- Sub task management works
+- Task re-ordering works
+- Project section creation and ordering works
+- Workspaces can be managed
+- Team member management works
+- Password change flow works
+- Email address change flow works

+To be acceptable, a new frontend would have the following non-functional
+requirements:

+- [ ] Landing page load with < 500 kB transferred, finishes in 1000 ms
+- [ ] PageSpeed Insights shall not deteriorate by more than 5 points for both mobile and desktop

+Regarding security:

+- [ ] Absolutely no new CSP, Clickjacking, or `iframe`-related vulnerability
+      shall be introduced.
+- [ ] Absolutely no new XSS or SQL injection vulnerability shall be introduced.
+- [ ] CSRF checking shall be increasingly strict and non-cookie based in the best case.
+- [ ] The django backend, embedded in an application server, shall interface with the web in a secure manner.
+- [ ] Any redirect mechanism shall not impact user privacy (especially HTTPS redirects)
+- [ ] Referrer-related privacy shall improve
+- [ ] Any caching mechanisms shall not expose user information.

+Regarding the application and network architecture

+- [ ] The complexity of the current deployment on Render.com shall not be increased.
+- [ ] All of the frontend-specific API endpoints shall be removed.

 # Description of present Projectify